 Nadine Martin, Professor of Communication Sciences and Disorders and Director of the Aphasia Rehabilitation Research Laboratory, was awarded an Honorary Doctorate of Psychology from Åbo Akademi University in Turku (Åbo) Finland on May 23, 2014.
 This doctorate was in honor of her 20 year collaboration with Professor Matti Laine, Chair of the Department of Psyhcology and Logopedics at Åbo Akademi University.
 Dr. Martin also was invited to speak as the International Greeter at the Conferral Banquet held in Turku Castle.
 Drs.

-The Supervisory Advisory Committee (SAC) has been selected as the recipient of the College of Health Professions and Social Work’s 2014 Dean’s Citation Award.
+The Supervisory Advisory Committee (SAC) has been selected as the recipient of the College of Public Health’s 2014 Dean’s Citation Award.
 This honor recognizes the organization's partnership with the University, College, and the Department of Communication Sciences and Disorders over the last 16 years.

-Dana Bitetti, Lia Sandilos, and Lauren Cycyk were awarded Meritorious Awards by Dean Siminoff of the College of Health Professions & Social Work for their Scientific Poster Presentations at CHPSW Research Day.
+Dana Bitetti, Lia Sandilos, and Lauren Cycyk were awarded Meritorious Awards by Dean Siminoff of the College of Public Health for their Scientific Poster Presentations at CPH Research Day.
 Dana Bitetti presented on the Effect of the Home Literacy Environment on the Narrative Development of Spanish-English Bilingual Children, and Lia Sandilos and Lauren Cycyk presented on Factors Impacting Teaching Quality for Culturally and Linguistically Diverse Preschool Students.